ttutisani/CouchDBClient/README.md

 ### Documents

 You can work with documents as you own types (any POCO object, no inheritence necessary).
 CouchDBClient functions will serialize and deserialize from and to your types.
+This is the recommended approach with CouchDBClient framework, since it aims to promote object usage over the raw request/response/JSON usage.

+You can also use JObject (new Newtonsoft.Json library), which is an object representation of JSON data.
+Since JObject allows writing into it, CouchDBClient functions will modify _id and _rev values after every save operation (including deletion, which results in new _rev).
+This will give you a feeling of the consistency for your data - you won't have to assign the right values into _id and _rev before trying to save it once again (CouchDB requires correct values before trying to update the record).
+Refer to note about consistency of _id and _rev values below.

+Most low level approach allows usage of string documents.

+**Note about consistency of _id and _rev values**: this feature does not cover object and string documents, since the framework cannot write into these without additional serialization or reflection hit.
+These were considered as side effects, so in these cases you will have to assign the resulting _id and _rev values back into your documents in case of strings and objects.
+JObject document will have _id and _rev values updated after save operations (including deletion, which results in new _rev).
+If you need consistency of _id and _rev together with the strongly typed object usage, consider turning your objects into _Entities_ (described below), which allows CouchDBClient framework to rely on existence of _id and _rev values in your data, so it will keep them consistent, similar to how it does for JObject.

 ``` C#
 using (var server = new CouchDBServer("http://localhost:5984"))